hubblo-org/scaphandre/docs_src/references/exporter-warp10.md

 ## Metrics exposed

-Typically the Warp10 exporter is working in the same way as the riemann exporter regarding metrics.
+Typically the Warp10 exporter is working the same way as the riemann and the prometheus exporters regarding metrics.
 Please look at details in [Prometheus exporter](exporter-prometheus.md) documentations to get the extensive list of metrics available.